 Failure to Properly Restrain a Child in a Restraint Or Seat Belt Points

 Failure to properly restrain a child in a restraint or seat belt can lead to serious injury and even death.
 According to the Centers for Disease Control, motor vehicle crashes are a leading cause of death among children ages 1-13 in the United States.
-In addition, correctly using car seats and booster seats can reduce the risk of injury by more than 70% compared with just using an adult safety belt alone.

 It is important that all parents take the time to read their car seat manuals thoroughly and use appropriate restraints for every ride regardless of distance traveled.